Spleen Pancreas And Liver Question And Answers

 Answer:

-• It suspends the coils of the small intestine (jejunum and ileum) from the posterior abdominal wall
+• Mesentery suspends the coils of the small intestine (jejunum and ileum) from the posterior abdominal wall

-• It is wider at the central and narrow at the proximal and distal ends
+• Mesentery is wider at the central and narrow at the proximal and distal ends

-• Average width of the mesentery is 6 inches and at the center it is 8 inches
+• The average width of the mesentery is 6 inches and at the center, it is 8 inches

-• Root of the mesentery or attached border
+• The root of the mesentery or attached border

 • Intestinal border or free border.